 Gary’s research background inspires creativity, thoughtful design, and exacting execution.
 His handcrafted classical guitars incorporate traditional and contemporary design.
 Midway through his development, Gary received mentorship from celebrated American luthier John Gilbert.

-tonebase gives you instant access to knowledge from the world’s greatest guitarists, performers and educators: https://tonebase.co
+tonebase gives you instant access to knowledge from the world’s greatest guitarists, performers and educators.
+Use the code TONEBASE-BLOG to get $15 OFF any membership at https://tonebase.co